rfv2021/bayes_opt_cnn/README.md

 ## DATA
 The training and validation datasets were composed of 8-bit gray scale images of Hermite-Gaussian electromagnetic modes supported by optical waveguides, available in two resolutions 32x32 and 16x16.
-The training dataset has 10 000 pictures and the test dataset has 2000 pictures; For details, see [1_Generate dataset.ipynb](https://github.com/rfv2021/bayes_opt_cnn/blob/main/1_Generate%20dataset.ipynb).
+The training dataset has 10 000 pictures and the test dataset has 2000 pictures; For details, see [1 Generate dataset.ipynb](https://github.com/rfv2021/bayes_opt_cnn/blob/main/1_Generate%20dataset.ipynb).

 ## MODEL
 Convolutional neural network with 2 convolutional layers and 3 fully connected layers.
 This architecture is based on the popular Le-Net5.
 The model topology was adapted through bayesian optimisation to maximise the accuracy after 2 training epochs.
-For details, see [2_Build and optimise CNN for image recognition.ipynb](https://github.com/rfv2021/bayes_opt_cnn/blob/main/2_Build%20and%20optimise%20CNN%20model%20for%20image%20recognition.ipynb).
+For details, see [2 Build model.ipynb](https://github.com/rfv2021/bayes_opt_cnn/blob/main/2_Build%20and%20optimise%20CNN%20model%20for%20image%20recognition.ipynb).

 ## HYPERPARAMETER OPTIMSATION